resonatehq/docs/docs/getting-started/quickstart.md

 <img src={pipeline} alt="pipeline" width="1200" />
 </center>

-Resonate manages the execution of these functions, ensuring that the result of the download function is passed as input to the summarize function.
+Resonate manages the execution of these functions, ensuring that the result of `download` is passed as input to `summarize`.
 In case of failure at any step, Resonate will automatically retry the execution, providing reliability to the process.

 To see this in action, create a file named **index.ts** and copy and paste the minimal distributed async/await application below: